FgBierwart/KOSTA-Toolbox/README.md

 ```
 - According to parameter *basis* and the structure *s*, the different paremeter of the basis functions are given.
 We precise here that up to know, only monomials and gaussian have been implemented.

 - *trunction* is a parameter which indicates which projection we are using.
 This is a summarize by the following flowchart where dashed arrow indicate polynomial approximation computed using either Taylor or a min-max approximation.
+So, there is 4 different way to construct a Lyapunov candidate.

 <img src="https://github.com/FgBierwart/STAK-Toolbox/assets/142835014/f6c583be-ada8-4391-a5ea-8c652e92d738" width="700" height="230">

-- Finally, *Eigenfunction.m* computes the eigenfunctions of the approximated Koopman operator.
-More precisely,
-  *  *Vec* contains the coefficient of the approximate eigenfunctions for the basis considered,
-  *  *indx* determines wich approximate eigenfunctions are associated to closest eigenvalues of the Jacobian matrix,

-  Those two outputs allows to compute a Lyapunov candidate and will be used for the validation step described hereafter.
+- Finally, according *Eigenfunction.m*, this lyapunov candidate is estimated.
+More precisely, This function gives as input the matrix of approximated eigenvectors and points out those associated to the eigenvalues closest the one of the Jacobian matrix.

 # Validation of the Lyapunov function

-to do
+To do